edict — What is it?

 Why it matters

 This project is gaining attention due to its unique approach to multi-agent collaboration, inspired by the ancient Chinese Three Provinces and Six Ministries system.
-It addresses the pain points of lack of oversight, real-time monitoring, and intervention capabilities in traditional multi-agent frameworks.
-The project stands out for its implementation of a mandatory review process and a real-time dashboard, which are not commonly found in similar systems.
+It addresses the pain points of lack of oversight, real-time monitoring, and auditability in traditional multi-agent frameworks.
+The project stands out for its implementation of a 'Menshusheng' (Censorate) for quality control and its use of a real-time dashboard for task tracking.

 Source: README